 When people say “I have TMJ” they are usually saying that they are suffering from a TMJ disorder.
 Your temporomandibular joints, called TMJ, are the part of your skeleton that make it possible to open and close your mouth.
 Your TMJ, located on either side of your skull, work in tandem when you chew, speak or swallow and include the muscles and ligaments as well as the jaw bone.
 They also control your lower jaw- also known as the mandible- as it moves forward, backward and side to side.

 Each TMJ has a disc of cartilage between the ball and socket of the joint.
 This disc supports the load while allowing the jaw the flexibility to open wide and rotate or glide.
 Any problem that prevents this complex system of muscles, ligaments, discs and bones from working together properly can be called a TMJ disorder.
-Dentists like Dr. Tom Trinkner in Columbia SC can diagnose and treat this problem to alleviate the discomfort of stop the progression of dental issues that TMJ disorders can bring on.
+Dentists like Dr. Tom Trinkner in Columbia SC can diagnose and treat these problems to alleviate the discomfort and progression of dental issues that TMJ disorders cause.